 Instead, buy quality equipment that will last.
 It will cost more up front, but it will save you money in both maintenance and lost business if you have to shut down due to equipment failure.
 When buying new equipment, you should also take care to buy equipment that will be easy to maintain.
 No matter how many fancy bells and whistles a piece of equipment might have, be wary of buying it unless it looks as though it will be easy to maintain.

-Outfit Your Car Wash With Reliable Equipment Today
+Outfit Your Car Wash With High-Quality Chemical Supplies Today

 We’re a leading supplier and manufacturer of car wash chemical supplies with over 40 years of experience.
 Car wash owners just like you from across the country trust us to supply them with products they need, including soaps, detergents, cleaners and detailing supplies.
 Our products are second to none, and we think you’ll agree once you give them a try.